Colposcopy - directed biopsy

 You may have some discomfort when the speculum is placed inside the vagina.
 It may be more uncomfortable than a regular Pap test.

 - Some women feel a slight sting from the cleansing solution.

 - You may feel a pinch or cramp each time a tissue sample is taken.

 - You may have some cramping or slight bleeding after the biopsy.

 Some women may hold their breath during pelvic procedures because they expect pain.
 Slow, regular breathing will help you relax and relieve pain.
-Ask your doctor or nurse about bringing a support person with you if that will help.
+Ask your provider about bringing a support person with you if that will help.

 You may have some bleeding after the biopsy, for up to 1 week.

 - You should not douche, place tampons or creams into the vagina, or have sex for up to a week afterward.
-Ask your doctor or nurse how long you should wait.
+Ask your provider how long you should wait.